d-owusu/MIllion-Songs-Redshift/README.md

 ![](https://github.com/d-owusu/Million-Songs-Redshift/blob/main/pictures/ksnip_20221012-104051.png)

 ### Manifest
-I create a manifest of the files to upload
+I create a manifest of the files to upload.
+The file should also be uploaded into the same s3 bucket

 ![](https://github.com/d-owusu/Million-Songs-Redshift/blob/main/pictures/ksnip_20221013-121659.png)